Mark Steward: Marriage and issue

+Upon Steward's death, Ann married secondly Giles Killingworth of Pampisford & Balsham Place Manor She died before September 1617 when Killingworth remarried.

 Death, burial and succession

 He died in March 1604 and was buried in Ely Cathedral, where survives his elaborate monument with recumbent effigy, his uncle Robert Steward (died 1557) having been the last Prior of Ely Abbey before the Dissolution of the Monasteries and afterwards the first Dean of Ely Cathedral.
 His estate of Stuntney in Cambridgeshire was eventually inherited by his cousin Elizabeth Steward and her son, Oliver Cromwell, Lord Protector.